TimiMakkonen/android-minesweeper/README.md

 ### Version DEVELOP

 * Added loading feature (spinning progress bar).
-  * Some of the long running tasks now run on background, which is managed by new 'BackgroundTaskRunner'-class.
+  * Most of the long running tasks now run on background, which is managed by new 'BackgroundTaskRunner'-class.
-  * Spinning progress bar now appears when the game is loading after input clicks.
+  * Spinning progress bar now appears when the game is loading initially and after input clicks.
 * Added 'save'-button.
 * Added 'BackgroundTaskRunner'-class which takes care of running tasks on background.